mission statement

 Funds could also be disbursed to tax exempt organizations working toward the goals Rebecca believed and organizations that impacted Rebecca’s life.

-Olivia Morris (MPP/MSW ‘25) and Jenna Scheerer (MPP/MPH ‘24) were chosen for their commitment to public service and focus on promoting health equality.
+Shannon Gielow (MPP/MSW ‘26) and Ellie Bai (MPP/MPH ‘25) were chosen for their commitment to public service and focus on promoting health equality.

 The fellowship was established by the Copeland family in fall 2021 in memory of Rebecca Copeland (MPP/MPH ’21).
 Rebecca passed just months after completing her dual master’s degrees at the University of Michigan and on the verge of beginning a career of tremendous impact in health policy.
 Rebecca was devoted to achieving health equity by improving health and health care for everyone through bold policy change and health system reform.